moneyphp/money/README.md

 ## Contributing

 We would love to see you helping us to make this library better and better.
-Please keep in mind we do not use suffixes and prefixes in class names, so not `CurrenciesInterface` but `Currencies`.
+Please keep in mind we do not use suffixes and prefixes in class names, so not `CurrenciesInterface`, but `Currencies`.
 Other than that, Style CI will help you using the same code style as we are using.
 Please provide tests when creating a PR and clear descriptions of bugs when filing issues.

 ## Security

-If you discover any security related issues, please contact us at [security@moneyphp.org](mailto:security@moneyphp.org).
+If you discover any security related issues, please contact us at [team@moneyphp.org](mailto:team@moneyphp.org).

 ## License